agentrickard/domain/README.txt

 The Domain Access module has the following permissions:

   - 'administer domains'
-  This permission allows users to create and manage subdomain records and settings.
+  This permission allows users to create and manage domain records and settings.

   'assign domain editors'